Elias2660/elias2660.github.io/README.md

 ## Licening

-This project is Licensed under the MIT liscense, if you would want to take some of the code for yourself.
+This project is licensed under the MIT liscense, if you would want to take some of the code for yourself.

 ## Contribution